social-media-ethics-automation/book/docs/_sources/ch12_virality/03_social_media_natural_selection.md

 Finally, the social media platforms use algorithms and design layouts which determine what posts people see.
 There are various rules and designs social media sites can use, and they can amplify the natural selection and unnatural selection in various ways.
 Our next chapter, [](../ch12_recommendations/00_recommendations.md), will go into this more.

 % TODO: Bring back in evolution consequences, adaptation, diversification, cooperation/competition.
-In particular, adaptation to environment (a social media platform's interface, focus, recommendation algorithm)
+In particular, adaptation to environment (a social media platform's interface, focus, recommendation algorithm), niches

+% TODO: The recommendation algorithms (and general design of the site), provide an environment in which memes evolve and adapt and go viral.
+Changing these rules changes what content is best adapted.
+This can make for big consequences